giantswarm/docs/src/content/reference/app-defaulting-validation/index.md

 ## Validation

 The validation logic is implemented using a [validating admission webhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook).
-It checks for common problems with app CRs.
+It checks for common problems with App CRs.

 Currently we validate: